proofcarryingdata/zupass/packages/lib/gpcircuits/README.md

 Pre-compiled artifacts for these circuits at various sizes are published in the [`@pcd/proto-pod-gpc-artifacts`](https://github.com/proofcarryingdata/snark-artifacts/tree/pre-release/packages/proto-pod-gpc) package.
 They are stored in a dedicated repo due to their size.
+See the READMEs in that repo for instructions on compiling an deploying a new version.

+In this package you'll also find scripts to generate your own artifacts for a custom circuit family:

+- Edit the `PARAMS` constant in `scripts/paramGen.ts`
+- Re-generate parameter lists and top-level circom files: `yarn gen-circuit-parameters`
+- Compile circuits to generate artifacts: `yarn gen-artifacts`
+- Package artifacts and supporting files into an archive: `yarn package-artifacts`
+- You'll find the resulting archive in `artifacts/prod-artifacts.tgz`

 ## Related Packages